-On May 19, 2015, our Board of Directors approved a share repurchase program authorizing us to purchase up to an aggregate of \$25.0 million of our common stock in accordance with Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+On May 19, 2015, our Board of Directors approved a share repurchase program authorizing us to purchase up to an aggregate of \$25.0 million of our common stock in accordance with Rule 10b-18 of the Securities Exchange Act of 1934, as amended.
+On September 28, 2015, our Board of Directors approved a \$20.0 million increase in its authorization for repurchases of the Company's common stock bringing the total amount authorized to \$45.0 million.
 The shares may be purchased from time to time in the open market or in privately negotiated transactions.
 Purchases will be at times and in amounts as management deems appropriate based on factors such as market conditions, legal requirements and other business considerations.
-During the second quarter of 2015, we purchased 125,000 shares of our common stock for a total cost of \$3.1 million.
+During the three and nine months ended September 30, 2015, we purchased 1,079,985 and 1,204,985 shares of our common stock for a total cost of \$24.2 million and \$27.3 million, respectively.
+Approximately \$3.4 million, or 160,946 shares, settled after the quarter ended.